 Leads to women’s empowerment:

-- Educated women are more likely to make contributions within political processes that are devoted towards social services, childcare, education, etc.
+- Educated women are more likely to make contributions to political processes that are devoted towards social services, childcare, education, etc.

 Reduces consequences stemming from natural disasters: